 There are some questions for you to answer along the way to help you with your decision of changing to continuous therapy as well as the pump company links.

-We will send you a letter after the doctor completes a referral in clinic for consideration of insulin pump commencement.
+We will send you a letter after the doctor completes a referral in clinic for insulin pump commencement.
+This

-This letter includes a link to the online module.
-If you prefer a telehealth appointment there are instructions on the letter to contact us to organsie this as an appointment rather than an online module. - Choosing your pump (approx. 2hrs) - two - three families together
+letter includes a link to the online module.
+If you prefer a telehealth or face to face appointment there are instructions on the letter to contact us to organsie this as an appointment (which then replaces completing the module however the carbohydrate quiz and food diary still needs to be completed at home).

 Some of the eligibility criteria to start on an insulin pump include: